How many kinds of meditation are there?

 Putting mindfulness to work can lead to:

-However for mindfulness at work training programmes to be successful they must be voluntary and not be seen as a silver bullet for making employees “go for longer”.
+For mindfulness at work programmes to be successful they must be voluntary, implemented as part of a wider wellbeing strategy and not be thought of as a silver bullet for making employees “go for longer”.

 That said, there is nothing stopping you from learning outside of work and reaping the benefits whilst there.
 That’s what I did and it changed my life.